Expand the section navigation mobile menu

 The goal of child welfare is to ensure safe, permanent and nurturing families for children, using services that focus on supporting and stabilizing families.
 When it is not possible for families to remain together, placements for children through foster care or adoption are funded.
 Child welfare is a collaboration among professionals, community members, the family and its support systems to ensure that decisions are made in the best interest of the child, family, and community.

 The minor in Child Welfare is beneficial for students interested in pediatrics, maternal and child health, adoption services, youth recreation, school counseling, public social service, and much more.
 Bachelor of Social Work graduates from Oakland University with a minor in Child Welfare may be given preferential consideration for a position with the Department of Human Services or a contracted private agency.
-Requirements for child welfare.
+See requirements for the Child Welfare Minor.

 Child Welfare certificate